vahidk/EffectiveTensorflow/README.md

     - [Entropy](#entropy)
     - [Make parallel](#make_parallel)

+---

-__Note__: _My attempt is to gradually expand this series by adding new articles and keep the content up to date with the latest releases of TensorFlow API.
-If you have suggestions on how to improve this series or find the explanations ambiguous, feel free to create an issue, send patches, or reach out on [twitter](https://twitter.com/VahidK). -V. K._
+_We aim to gradually expand this series by adding new articles and keep the content up to date with the latest releases of TensorFlow API.
+If you have suggestions on how to improve this series or find the explanations ambiguous, feel free to create an issue, send patches, or reach out by email._

-__Update__: The accompanied framework is now moved to its own [repository](https://github.com/vahidk/TensorflowFramework) and can be downloaded separately:
+ _Readers are encouraged to also checkout the accompanied neural network training framework built on top of tf.contrib.learn API.
+The [framework](https://github.com/vahidk/TensorflowFramework) can be downloaded separately:_
 ```
 git clone https://github.com/vahidk/TensorflowFramework.git
 ```